Rajiv620019/Rajiv620019/README.md

 ### About Me:👽

-I have completed my Bachelor's in Mechanical Engineering and passionate about blockchain.
+I have completed my Bachelor's in Mechanical Engineering and passionate about tech

 I have good knowledge in Java backend (Java, Spring Boot, MySQL, Hibernate,. etc)

-I love learning new technologies and interested in trying anything new.
+I love learning new technologies and interested in trying anything new. 🌱

 I am currently working on something cool.😉

-Currently learning Solidity, Hardhat, Ether.js, and more.🌱

 Check out my [Portfolio](https://portfolio-website-rajiv.netlify.app/)